Frequently Asked Questions

 How much money can I get if I apply for financial aid?

 It depends upon your family's income, assets and other information supplied on the FAFSA.
-The maximum Pell Grant for 2015-2016 is $5,775 and Work-Study awards are generally $4000 per year.
+The maximum Pell Grant for 2016-2017 is $5,815 and Work-Study awards are up to $6,000 per year.

 If I am living away from my parents am I considered to be "independent"?